 Product-led onboarding strategy for SaaS

-- In-app onboarding tours that lead users to aha moments quickly.
+- Build in-app onboarding tours that lead users to aha moments quickly.

-- Behavior-based email onboarding with simple emails with clear CTAs.
+- Add behavior-based email onboarding with simple emails with clear CTAs.

-- Building a thorough marketing automation strategy that automates your whole marketing funnel.
+- Build a thorough marketing automation strategy that automates your whole marketing funnel.

 Sales-led onboarding strategy for SaaS